Mohan Kapur

 Mohan Kapur is an Indian actor, television host, and voice artist who works predominantly in Hindi films and television.
-He is best known for his role as Yusuf Khan in the Marvel Cinematic Universe (MCU) projects Ms. Marvel (2022), The Marvels (2023), and Daredevil: Born Again (2025), as well as for hosting the game show Saanp Seedi on Zee TV.
+He is best known for his roles as Dr. Stephen Strange and Yusuf Khan in the Marvel Cinematic Universe (MCU) projects Ms. Marvel (2022), The Marvels (2023), and Daredevil: Born Again (2025), as well as for hosting the game show Saanp Seedi on Zee TV.

 Career

 Television

 Kapur gained prominence as the host of Saanp Seedi (Snakes & Ladders), the first original Indian programme produced for a satellite network by Zee TV (1992–1994).
 The show, a combination of a game and talk show format, featured celebrity guests and was broadcast across the Asia-Pacific, including Pakistan, Nepal, and Sri Lanka.
 He later hosted shows like Surf Wheel of Fortune (1995–1997) and Philips Top 10 (1995).
 Kapur also appeared in supporting roles in series such as Hip Hip Hurray (1996–1999), Hostages (2019–2020), where he earned praise for his role as Subramanian, and Karmma Calling (2024).